trailofbits/ManticoreUI/README.rst

     # For Linux
     $ ln -s "$(pwd)/mui" "${HOME}/.binaryninja/plugins/mui

 #.
-Make sure Binary Ninja knows about our Poetry virtual environment.
+Make sure Binary Ninja knows about our python virtual environment.

    #.
-After setting up the Poetry environment, run ``poetry env info`` and note the paths for the "Virtualenv" and "System" -> "Python".
+Open Binary Ninja's "Preferences" -> "Settings" -> "Python" and ensure the "Python Interpreter" is correctly set to the Python path associated with the current virtual environment.
+Reference ``venv/pyvenv.cfg`` to find the base path.

    #.
-Open Binary Ninja's "Preferences" -> "Settings" -> "Python" and ensure the "Python Interpreter" is correctly set to the Python path associated with the Poetry Python interpreter.

-   #.
-Copy and paste the path from Poetry "Virtualenv" into Binary Ninja's "Python Virtual Environment Site-Packages" and add the required ``/lib/python3.<minor_version>/site-packages`` suffix for the site-packages path.
+Copy and paste the absolute path of the MUI project into Binary Ninja's "Python Virtual Environment Site-Packages" and add the required ``/venv/lib/python3.<minor_version>/site-packages`` suffix for the site-packages path.

    #.
 Restart Binary Ninja if necessary.